 }

-As you can see in the code above the real connection result is passed as Error parameter into the OnConnect event handler.
-If the Error parameter is WCL_E_SUCCESS the connection to a remote Bluetooth enabled device has been established with success and an application can start communication.
-If the Error parameter has other value it indicates one of the connection error code (you can find list of all Wireless Communication Library error codes by thisu link: https://www.btframework.com/errors.htm.
+As you can see in the code above, the real connection result is passed as the Error parameter into the OnConnect event handler.
+If the Error parameter value is WCL_E_SUCCESS the connection to a remote device has been established with success.
+If the Error parameter has another value, it indicates one of the connection error codes (you can find a list of all Wireless Communication Library error codes by this link).

-Once connection is established an application can start communication with a connected Bluetooth enabled device.
-To send data to the connected device an application calls the Write method of the wclRfCommClient class.
+When the connection is established, an application can start communication with a connected Bluetooth device.
+To send data to the connected device, an application calls the Write method of the wclRfCommClient class.

 procedure TfmMain.btSendClick(Sender: TObject);